Counting Calories Isn’t Necessary for Most People

-You may be a fan of wearing a pedometer to count your steps or something more high tech such as a fitbit type of device, but again accuracy is pretty much impossible.
-Things like your size and whether you are walking/running on a flat surface or a hill will affect the calculations.
-Again, I’m not saying don’t use these devices as they can be fantastic motivational tools, just don’t depend on them for a perfect calorie count.
+You may be a fan of wearing a tracking device like a Fitbit, but again accuracy is pretty much impossible.
+Things like your size and whether you’re walking/running on a flat surface or a hill will affect the calculations.
+Again, I’m not saying don’t use these devices as they can be fantastic motivational tools, just don’t depend on them for an exact calorie count.

 Now let’s talk about the energy balance equation, or energy in versus energy out.
 This equation is very important when it comes to weight loss, weight gain and weight maintenance.
 You need a negative energy balance in order to lose weight, a positive energy balance to gain weight and a neutral energy balance to maintain a stable weight.

 Exercise makes up anywhere from 15-30% of daily energy demand, so it is a big and controllable factor in the equation.That’s why adding or increasing exercise will assist with weight loss.

-So even though you may have eaten a meal and you should be full, you remain hungry or you become hungry again very quickly, so you consume even more empty calories in an effort to satisfy that hunger.
+So even though you may have eaten a meal and you should be full, you remain hungry or you become hungry again very quickly.
+This means you consume even more ’empty’ calories in an effort to satisfy that hunger.

 To put it simply, these foods are high in calories, but low in nutrients.
 If you’re eating mostly processed foods, as well as starving your cells of proper nutrition, you’re also likely to overeat, leading to weight gain.